Comparing public health outcomes of interventions

 Introduction

 In this tutorial we will compare intervention scenarios against each other.
-To quantify the effect of the intervention we need to compare our intervention scenario to a counter factual scenario.
-The counter factual is the scenario in which nothing changes, often referred to as the ‘do nothing’ scenario.
-The counter factual scenario may include no interventions, or if we are investigating the potential impact of an additional intervention in the later stages of an outbreak there may be existing interventions in place.
+To quantify the effect of the intervention we need to compare our intervention scenario to a counter factual (baseline) scenario.
+The counter factual here is the scenario in which nothing changes, often referred to as the ‘do nothing’ scenario.
+The counter factual scenario may feature no interventions at all or, if we are investigating the potential impact of an additional intervention in the later stages of an outbreak, there may be existing interventions in place.

 We must also decide what our outcome of interest is to make comparisons between intervention and counter factual scenarios.
 The outcome of interest can be: